- Aborted Declaration of Love—A character plans to confess their love, but then chooses not to.

 - Mako confessed to Nitori, and also got rejected.

-- On the opposite side, Nitori confessed to Anna and they became a couple… Only to break up several chapters later due to the fact Anna was confused about dating a Transsexual.
+- On the opposite side, Nitori confessed to Anna and they became a couple… Only to break up several chapters later due to the fact Anna was confused about dating a Transgender woman.
 They got back together later.

 - Fumiya formally confesses to Saori after years of flirting with her and being rejected.
 They end up dating afterwards.